-Nowadays people have their lives revolving around the smartphones, instant messaging and ease of accessing internet.
+Nowadays people have their lives revolving around the smartphones, instant messaging and ease of accessing the internet.
 In such a scenarios, CB radios might sound outdated and often cumbersome to most of the users due to their traditional way of operation.
-But somehow, CBs are not extinct because the truckers still find them useful and they make the manufacturers to continue producing radios at a steady pace.
+But somehow, CB’s are not extinct because the truckers still find them useful and they make the manufacturer continue producing radios at a steady pace.

 In fact, some truckers prefer CB radios over the modern means of communication for many good reasons.
 These radios make it easy for these guys to communicate with the other truckers while driving and crossing the same road.
 This is a very useful way of some real time communication.
 It also facilitates the drivers to inform the truck stops that the trucks want to rest at the fuel bay or for scaling.
 It is somehow important for the truckers to have the CB radios installed in their trucks.
 It also helps the truckers during emergencies as they have special channel called the channel 9 that instantly connects them to the highway patrol agencies.